Big Tobacco takes UK government to court over plain packaging

 Companies including Philip Morris International, British American Tobacco, Japan Tobacco International and Imperial Tobacco Group are challenging the legislation because it will prohibit all forms of branding on tobacco packaging, including colours and logos.

-The rule, known as “plain packaging,” aims to reduce smoking’s death toll by making the packs less attractive.
+The rule, known as “plain packaging,” would also require graphic warnings illustrating the health problems smoking can cause.
+It aims to reduce smoking’s death toll by making the packs less attractive.

 “Smoking is catastrophic for your health and kills over 100,000 people every year in the UK,” said a spokesman for the Department of Health.
 “Standardised packaging is an important public health measure aimed at discouraging children from smoking and helping smokers to quit.”

-Tobacco companies argue that the plain packaging law represents the seizure of their property without compensation.
+Tobacco companies argue that the law represents the seizure of their property without any compensation.

 “Since there is no compensation at all ....
 They must be considered unlawful for that reason alone,” he also said.

-Barrister Dinah Rose, speaking on behalf of Imperial Tobacco, argued that by preventing the use of intellectual property in Britain, the UK was violating European Union law that gives trade marks a “unitary character” that applies throughout the community.

-In Australia, the only country to have so far implemented plain packaging, the companies say there has been an increase in black market tobacco and sales of lower-priced cigarettes, which could ultimately hurt their profit margins.
+In Australia, the only country to have so far implemented plain packaging, the companies say there has been an increase in black market tobacco and sales of lower-priced cigarettes.

-In separate EU court proceedings, the companies are challenging an article in the revised EU Tobacco Products Directive that gives member states the right to introduce their own regulations.
-If they succeed, the UK’s plan would fail.
-Further guidance from the EU is expected later this month.
+The companies failed in their legal challenge to the Australian law, but have said they are more confident about the UK challenge because they only have to prove under UK law that their intellectual property was illegally taken.

 Aside from Australia and Britain, plain packaging has been approved in Ireland, Hungary and France, while over a dozen other countries -- including Belgium, Canada and Pakistan -- have either proposed or are talking about proposing, similar measures.